The Butterfly Dragon II: What Different Eyes See - Act VI - Heart In Seoul With Pyongyang

 And it was all because of you my love,

-That I can get on the horse again.
+That I can get on that horse again.

 And when I fell for you my dear,